Amala Food Recipe | Easy Nigerian Food | Health Benefits

 - Thirdly, turn the yam flour with a wooden Eba stick (omorogun) quickly so as not to form lumps.

-- Then, add little water and put it back on the fire to cook on low heat for about 5 minutes.
+- Then, add a little water and put it back on the fire to cook on low heat for about 5 minutes.

-- Finally, after 5 minutes, begin to turn the Àmàlà again, keep turning until a smooth paste is formed.
+- Finally, after 5 minutes, begin to turn the Àmàlà again, and keep turning until a smooth paste is formed.
 Also, the pulling of the dough into a smooth paste is the most difficult part of making Elubo.

 Àmàlà can be eaten with various types of soups, which include: